AK-Homberger/NMEA2000-AIS-Gateway/README.md

 The Esptool from Espressif (command line version) can be downloaded [here](https://github.com/igrr/esptool-ck/releases) for differnt operating systems.
 For Windows there is also a [GUI version](https://www.espressif.com/en/support/download/other-tools) available.

-Download and install the apropriate version.
+Download and install the appropriate version.
 Then follow the instructions to upload the file **MyAISToN2k.ino.esp32.bin** to the ESP32 via the USB-serial connection of the ESP32.
 That's all.

-For Windows GUI version start the program and select ESP32 and work mode "develop".
+For Windows GUI version start the program and select "ESP32" and work mode "develop".
 Then select the downloaded [binary](https://github.com/AK-Homberger/NMEA2000-AIS-Gateway/blob/main/MyAISToN2k.ino.esp32.bin) file in the first row and set the following options:

 ![Esptool](https://github.com/AK-Homberger/NMEA2000-AIS-Gateway/blob/main/Esptool.png)